The Master (Doctor Who): Novels

-The Master's past with the Doctor is explored somewhat in The Dark Path, which reveals that his name before taking the alias of the Master is Koschei, when he encounters the Second Doctor during their travels.
-Although initially a somewhat anti-heroic version of the Doctor, willing to murder the first option to save the day but generally still trying to do the right, Koschei turns to evil and becomes the Master after he discovers that his companion and lover, Ailla, is an undercover agent of the Celestial Intervention Agency sent to spy on him.
-During the course of the novel, Ailla is shot and killed, with Koschei not knowing that she is a Time Lord and will simply regenerate, completing a time-based weapon to benefit the anti-alien efforts of soldiers from Earth's Empire in an attempt to bring her back.
+The Master's past with the Doctor is explored in The Dark Path, which reveals that his name before taking the alias of the Master is Koschei, when he encounters the Second Doctor during their travels.
+Although initially a somewhat anti-heroic version of the Doctor, willing to murder to save the day but generally still trying to do the right, Koschei turns to evil and becomes the Master after he discovers that his companion and lover Ailla is an undercover agent of the Celestial Intervention Agency sent to spy on him.
+During the course of the novel, Ailla is shot and killed.
+Koschei, not knowing that she is a Time Lord and will simply regenerate, completes a time-based weapon to benefit the anti-alien efforts of soldiers from Earth's Empire in an attempt to bring her back.
 The weapon is used to destroy the planet Teriliptus and its inhabitants.
-Still, when Ailla turns up alive, the knowledge that he has destroyed a planet for nothing, coupled with the revelation of Ailla's betrayal, proves too much.
+When Ailla turns up alive, the knowledge that he has destroyed a planet for nothing, coupled with the revelation of Ailla's betrayal, proves too much.
 Koschei resolves to bring his own order to the universe at the expense of free will and becoming its Master.
 Thanks to the Doctor reprogramming his weapon, Koschei is trapped in a black hole at the end of the novel, with it being left uncertain how he will escape.
 The cover art of The Dark Path depicts Koschei as being already the same regeneration as the Delgado-era Master.

 The Face of the Enemy centres around the Delgado-era Master, but includes a cameo by a Koschei from an alternate timeline (specifically, the timeline the Third Doctor visited in Inferno) who never became the Master.
-This version of Koschei is still a loyal Time Lord who becomes stranded on the alternate Earth after that universe's version of The Web of Fear destroyed his TARDIS.
-He is subsequently captured and forced to work for the fascist rulers, who keep him alive, in agony, using life support systems.
+This version of Koschei is a loyal Time Lord who was stranded on the alternate Earth after that universe's version of The Web of Fear destroyed his TARDIS.
+He is subsequently captured and forced to work for the fascist rulers, who keep him alive in agony using life support systems.
 When the Master, crossing over from the other universe, learns of this, he ends his counterpart's life in a rare moment of compassion.

 Last of the Gaderene by Mark Gatiss and Deadly Reunion by Terrance Dicks and Barry Letts are both close homages to the Delgado/Pertwee stories.
 In Last of the Gaderene, the Master, disguised as Police Inspector Lemaitre, assists an alien race called the Gaderene to invade Earth, starting with a small village.
 In Deadly Reunion, he attempts to control powerful forces through a cult, but finds himself at the mercy of a godlike alien.
 The Delgado Master also appears in Verdigris by Paul Magrs, a more parodic take on the Pertwee era.
 The eponymous genie spends much of the novel impersonating the Master, who is in fact controlling him: the real Master appears in the novel's epilogue, buying a Chinese takeaway.